-In order for the Department to maintain its existing level of service, the fee will need to be adjusted annually commensurate with changes in the cost of facilities, apparatus and equipment.
-Therefore, the fire impact fee should be adjusted annually by the twelve month percentage change in an appropriate engineering cost index as published by the Engineering News Record, or its successor publication for the preceding twelve months.
+In order for the Department to maintain its existing level of service, the fee will need to be automatically adjusted annually commensurate with changes in the cost of facilities, apparatus and equipment.
+Therefore, the fire impact fee should be adjusted on July 1 of each fiscal year by the percentage change in an appropriate engineering cost index as published by the Engineering News Record, or its successor publication for the preceding twelve months.